-In general, Inuit employees hold a mix of unskilled, semi-skilled and skilled positions, while being underrepresented in professional and management positions.
+In general, Inuit employees hold a mix of unskilled, semi-skilled, and skilled positions, while being underrepresented in professional and management positions.
 This is consistent with predictions for this indicator.
-By departments, Inuit employees worked most frequently in exploration and environmental, this being consistent with the care and maintenance and exploration activities at the Project in 2022.
+By department, Inuit employees worked most frequently in exploration and environmental, this being consistent with the care and maintenance and exploration activities at the Project in 2022 and 2023.

-The range of duties performed by Inuit reflects the labour force experience, the lack of training programs within the region that are available to the labour force, on-the-job training, and Project needs.
+The range of duties performed by Inuit reflects the labour force experience, the availability of training programs within the region, on-the-job training, and Project needs.
 Agnico Eagle expects this to evolve over time as Inuit continue to obtain relevant knowledge, skills, and experience to increasingly participate in the diverse employment opportunities available at the Project, and as the Project increases on-site activities and returns to production.

-Through the IIBA commitments, Agnico Eagle is also committed to enhancing training and education opportunities for the Kitikmeot Inuit, including ensuring career development plans are in place for all Inuit employees, encouraging Inuit to advance to managerial positions through training and skills development, and encouraging Inuit to achieve the education and qualifications needed for employment and advancement at the Project.
+Through the IIBA commitments, Agnico Eagle is also committed to enhancing training and education opportunities for Kitikmeot Inuit, including ensuring career development plans are in place for all Inuit employees, encouraging Inuit to advance to managerial positions through training and skills development, and encouraging Inuit to achieve the education and qualifications needed for employment and advancement at the Project.